A good CPU cooler is an essential part of your PC system. It helps to keep your processor cool and to function correctly.

 |Intel LGA2066, LGA2011-v3, LGA2011, LGA1200, LGA1366, LGA1156, LGA1155, LGA1151, LGA1150, LGA775 & AMD AM4, AM3+, AM3, AM2+, AM2, FM2+, FM2, FM1|

-As you can see from the comparison table, the NH-D15 cooler is one of the quietest you will find on the market today.
-It also supports a wide range of CPU sockets which means you won’t be as limited to the CPU you can attach it to.
+As you can see from the comparison table, the NH-D15 cooler is one of the quietest you will find on the market today for its cooling performance.

 Good airflow while keeping things quiet

 It’s one of the major factors that drew me to this specific cooler.
-Being able to offer a good airflow rate while keeping everything running as quietly as possible takes some investment into the initial design and refinement.
+Offering a good airflow rate while keeping everything running as quietly as possible takes some investment into the initial design and refinement.

-It’s not the easiest thing to try and strike a balance in and Noctua most certainly has paid attention to it.
+It’s not the easiest thing to try and strike a balance in, and Noctua has certainly paid attention to it.

 So what does this mean for you?
-Essentially, having a good airflow rate means that enough air is passing through the fan, and the heatsink sections provide you with better cooling in one aspect of air CPU coolers.
+Essentially, having a good airflow rate means that enough air passes through the fan, and the heatsink sections provide you with better cooling in one aspect of air CPU coolers.

-There are other designs and material factors that come into play that can reduce the efficiency of the cooler.
-By that, I mean how good the CPU cooler is at dissipating the heat away from the CPU itself and transferring it to the essential areas that get cooled by the fan itself.
-This is a big and technical topic and requires its own article to cover the subject properly.
+By that, I mean how good the CPU cooler is at dissipating the heat away from the CPU and transferring it to the essential areas where the fan cools it down.

-But the amount of air is a very important factor for cooling down a heatsink.
+But the amount of air passing through the array of fins is a very important factor in cooling down a heatsink.
 So, if the cooling is sufficient and quiet, you are getting the best of both worlds.